tailwind/engineering-blog-posts/2-what-is-a-mutation-observer-and-when-to-use-it/README.md

 ### Enter the `MutationObserver`

-To see how a `MutationObserver` can let us watch for changes to a post's caption, we'll be using a jsfiddle which you can find [here](https://jsfiddle.net/Ly03mbs1/5/).
+To see how a `MutationObserver` can let us watch for changes to a post's caption, we'll be using a jsfiddle example which you can find [here](https://jsfiddle.net/Ly03mbs1/5/).

 ![jsfiddle][jsfiddle]